-To earn that additional revenue, we’ll need to get smart and targeted with our segmentation follow-up campaigns.
+To earn that additional revenue, we’ll need to get smart and targeted with our customer segmentation and follow-up campaigns.
 This will require building out lots of highly specialized campaigns that may not be triggered as often as our newsletters but will convert at a (hopefully) much higher rate.

 The majority of our email revenues were generated by emailing existing customers, but we also generated a portion of that 10.5% of revenue by emailing customers who had abandoned their shopping carts.
 Using cart abandonment service Rejoiner, customers who abandoned their carts automatically received three messages:

 1. An email reminding them about the cart